Bolwing/sparkhacks/README.md

 The program will output class information in a format compatible with Google Calendar<br/>

 <b>Future Improvements:</b> <br />
-Support for additional calendar applications<br/>
-Automatic integration with calendar APIs for seamless import<br/>
+Automatic integration with multiple calendar APIs for seamless import options<br/>
 Enhanced error handling and input validation<br/>
 Support for extracting additional class information, such as location and instructor<br/>
-Support images in addition to html file to export class information<br/>
+Support images in addition to html file to export class information to Calendar<br/>